-This past week, Virginia formally banned the gaming devices as part of a planned July 1 shutdown.
+This past week, Virginia gambling authorities formally banned the gaming devices as part of a planned July 1 shutdown.

 Skill games come in all shapes and forms but resemble slot machines.
 However, they feature some type of questionable “skill” aspect to the gameplay.
 That allowed the “gray machines” to operate in a gray area of the law in convenience stores, bars, restaurants, and other small businesses throughout the commonwealth